rOY369/Docs/work/Sustainable office/zero_waste.md

 ## E-waste

 **Immediate action**
-- Discussion with site employees
+- General analysis of how much electronic waste we produce.
+Discussion with site employees to be done.

 ## Paper Waste